Fortescue & Co. - Photographer

 never intended for foreign or overseas deployment.

-This acting sergeant major (his rank indicated by four chevrons surmounted by a regimental device) had seen extensive active service with the regulars in India prior to joining the BRV.
+This acting sergeant major (his rank indicated by four chevrons surmounted by a regimental device) had seen extensive active service with the regulars in India before joining the BRV.

 He wears the 1854 India General Service Medal with one clasp and the 1895 India General Service Medal with two clasps.
-He must have been amongst the countless British soldier who
+He must have been amongst the countless British soldier whom

 aster taking their discharge in India, decided to remain and begin a new life.
 He was photographed with a woman who in all likelihood was his wife.

 His uniform is the expected khaki drill with a cross belt befitting the BRVs rifle designation.
-He holds his Woseley pattern helmet on his lap.
+He holds his Wolseley pattern helmet on his lap.

 How did a uniformed member of the BRV end up being photographed in London?
-It is possible that the couple had simply returned to England to visit family and friends but the possibility
+The couple may have simply returned to England to visit family and friends but the possibility

 exists that this acting sergeant major was taking part in the Coronation of Edward VII.